Accessibility statement

 1. Introduction

 1.1 The University is committed to creating a working, learning, social and living environment which is safe, inclusive and welcoming for everyone.
-The University owes a duty of care towards its students and staff and there is an expectation that all members of the University community will uphold the principles of treating each other with dignity and respect.
+There is an expectation that all members of the University community will uphold the principles of treating each other with dignity and respect.

 1.2 Together York - A Community of Respect, details the values of respect, fairness and compassion the University expects students within our community to uphold.
 It also details the conduct and behaviours that students at York are expected to demonstrate.